dswisher/buildings-and-baddies/README.md

 # TODO List

+* Add Pathfinding
+  * Add a unit that is smaller than the current ones, add a unit that is larger than the current ones
+  * Implement simple A* - when destination specified, units calc path to destination and follows that path, clearance ignored
+  * Enhance to use clearance-based pathing
+  * If unit is "stuck", recalculate path
+  * Multiple units going to same destination should follow-the-leader
+* Add some sort of selection mode (select all hover bots, etc)
+* Add a "build menu", so one key opens a "dialog" where user can choose what to build
 * Refactor `Game1.cs` so it is a little more manageable
 * Buildings should snap to grid
-* Add Pathfinding
-* Add a way to build multiple items at once
 * Add baddies
 * Add health bars
 * Add targeting
 * Add projectiles and damage
-* Do not let bots be added on top of other bots/buildings
-* Add some sort of selection mode (select all hover bots, etc)

 # Art and Sound Credits